‘Similar to Temasek’: Indonesia president Prabowo’s new investment body could rival developed nations’, say officials

 JAKARTA: A new investment body established by Indonesia’s freshly inaugurated president will rival those of developed nations and help attract foreign investment, according to newly-appointed officials.

-Mr Prabowo Subainto is set to launch the Daya Anagata Nusantara Investment Management Body (Danantara) on Nov 8.
+Mr Prabowo Subianto is set to launch the Daya Anagata Nusantara Investment Management Body (Danantara) on Nov 8.
 It is said to be akin to notable investment bodies such as Singapore-based Temasek Holdings.

 “At the end of it, it will be something similar (to Temasek Holdings),” the newly appointed head of the investment body, Mr Muliaman Darmansyah Hadad said to reporters on Monday (Oct 28), as quoted by local media platform Detik.